-As of date of this Prospectus, APL has 18 employees, which includes the President, Vice President, Executive Committee composed of five (5) Technical people to see to it that the interests of APL are fully protected from all environment/operational concerns as well as maintenance of ISO standards and the like.
-One (1) compliance officer, one (1) assistant compliance officer, one (1) Legal and Administrative Officer, five (5) office staff, two (2) driver/ messengers, one (1) motorized messenger.
+As of date of this Prospectus, APL has no employees and is being managed by its officers, which includes the President, Vice President, Executive Committee composed of five (5) Technical people to see to it that the interests of APL are fully protected from all environment/operational concerns as well as maintenance of ISO standards and the like.
+One (1) compliance officer, one (1) Legal and Administrative Officer.

 As of date of this Prospectus, JDVC has 25 employees.
-Out of these employees, twelve (12) are employed at JDVC's head office, while the remaining eight (8)] are employed in JDVC's mining operations at the existing mining area in Cagayan.
+Out of these employees, twelve (12) are employed at JDVC's head office, while the remaining eight (8) are employed in JDVC's mining operations at the existing mining area in Cagayan.
 Of these, five (5) are involved in mining operations, engineering, and mine planning, grade and quality control, five (5) are taking care of the environment, health, and safety concerns of the Company, and seven (7) are performing administrative, human resource, accounting & finance, maintenance and mechanic functions, mine security, audit, and office of the vice president.
 JDVC has employed professional and technical personnel.
 Further, there are four (4) technical personnel who are members of JDVC's senior and junior management.